-If there’s a playlist that needs some retro flair, the beloved funk song “Brick House” by The Commodores fits the bill.
-It’s a song that almost everyone knows regardless of the age of the song.
+If there’s a playlist that needs some retro flair, the beloved funk song “Brick House”* by The Commodores fits the bill.
+It’s a song that almost everyone knows regardless of age.

 Regardless of the genre of the bass playlist being created, these are some of the songs featuring the best basslines.
 Some or all of these are sure to fit into making the perfect mix.